Repair Café. Toss it? No Way!

 We need you!
 Volunteer to be a Repair Coach today.

 Do you have a special fix-it skill?
 Are you a general handyperson who can fix almost anything?
 We are always looking for volunteers to help us extend the life of broken objects.
 You don’t have to be an expert.
-Please email info@sustainablesaratoga.org for more information on how you can get involved.
+Click this link to tell us about your skills and get information about how to become a Repair Café coach.

-We hold events several times a year.
-Read about some of our early Repair Cafés:
+Read about some of our earlier Repair Cafés:

 About Repair Café Foundation